sigstore/community/MEMBERSHIP.md

 Role-specific expectations, responsibilities, and requirements are provided below.

-## Member

-Members are continuously active contributors in the community.
-They can have issues and PRs assigned to them and participate on GitHub and Slack.
-Members are expected to remain active contributors to the community.

-**Defined by:** Member of the Sigstore GitHub organization

-### Requirements
+### Community member requirements

+The requirements outlined below apply to Reviewers and Codeowners.

 - Enabled [two-factor authentication](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/about-two-factor-authentication) on their GitHub account
 - Have made multiple contributions to the project or community.
-Contributions may include, but are not limited to:
+Contributions should include:
     - Authoring or reviewing PRs on GitHub.
-At least one PR must be **merged**.
+Multiple PRs must be **merged** to become a Reviewer or Codeowner
     - Filing or commenting on issues on GitHub
     - Contributing to a project, or community discussions (e.g. meetings, Slack, email discussion forums, Stack Overflow)
 - Subscribed to https://groups.google.com/g/sigstore-dev
-- Actively contributing to 1 or more projects.
-- Sponsored by 2 reviewers. **Note the following requirements for sponsors**:
-    - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
-    - Sponsors must be reviewers or codeowners in at least one GitHub team.
-    - Sponsors must be from multiple member companies to demonstrate community engagement.
-- **[Open an issue][membership request] against the sigstore/community repo**
-   - Ensure your sponsors are @mentioned on the issue
-   - Complete every item on the checklist ([membership template](https://github.com/sigstore/community/issues/new?assignees=&labels=area%2Fgithub-membership&projects=&template=membership.yml&title=REQUEST%3A+New+membership+for+%3Cyour-GH-handle%3E))
-   - Make sure that the list of contributions included is representative of your work on the project.
-- Have your sponsoring reviewers reply confirmation of sponsorship: `+1`

-### Responsibilities and privileges
+### Community member responsibilities

+The responsibilities outlined below apply to Reviewers and Codeowners.

 - Responsive to issues and PRs assigned to them
 - Responsive to mentions of teams they are members of